 Customers expect products and services to have certain specific attributes.

-Points of parity refers to the way in which a given company’s products are similar to those of another.
+Points of parity refer to how a given company’s products are similar to those of another.

 Some companies go a step further and incorporate “points of difference.”

-In a bid to differentiate their products and services from the competition, they discuss the ways in which their products are superior to those of their competitors.
+To differentiate their products and services from those of the competition, they discuss how their products are superior to those of their competitors.

 Optimizing your product information means including both types of information.

 Ultimately, product attributes discuss product quality, features, and style/design.
-All three should add value in the eyes of your customers.
+All three should add value to your customers’ eyes.

 pim components analytics